Healthy Meals For Toddlers

 Brown and crumble ground beef.

-Drain pasta, and place back into pan.
+Drain pasta, and place back into the pan.

 Stir in spaghetti sauce and ground beef.

-Serve in bowls, and top with cheese.
+Serve in bowls and top with cheese.

 Boiled Eggs With Ranch

 This is one of my kid’s favorite lunches!
-It’s a heavy hitter on the protein and fat, which means that, combined with a carb like oatmeal, brown rice, or sweet potato, it’s super filling!
+It’s a heavy hitter on protein and fat, which means that, combined with a carb like oatmeal, brown rice, or sweet potato, it’s super filling!

 Ingredients: